nahumck/nahumck.me/posts/2016/06/drafts-5-0-a-wish-list.md

 Right now, the app is priced at $9.99 with no recurring payments, no in-app purchases — and it’s a steal at that price.
 I think that many users of the app would consider a couple bucks a month to be a fair price for ongoing development so that it stays around for a long, long time.

-Prior to [WWDC](https://developer.apple.com/wwdc/), the App Store announcement came for subscription-based apps; now, certain apps like productivity apps can charge for sustainable updates year after year.[\[1\]](#fn-1 "see footnote") Before, developers were forced to create a new app to charge a new amount.
+Prior to [WWDC](https://developer.apple.com/wwdc/), the App Store announcement came for subscription-based apps; now, certain apps like productivity apps can charge for sustainable updates year after year.[^1] Before, developers were forced to create a new app to charge a new amount.
 Many users and developers alike wanted to see upgrade pricing, but it seems like Apple does not want to see that come to iOS.

 I think the subscription model might be a great thing for developers that want to provide cornerstone productivity apps to users, but also make a sustainable living off of them.
 So while this isn’t functionality that could be added to Drafts, what it would provide is the necessary means to provide new features going forward.